superlinked/VectorHub/docs/contributing/style_guide.md

 Cite sources for all graphics, images, direct quotations, and others' ideas.
 Use hyperlinks.

-Source citations for visual elements go underneath.
+Source citations go underneath visual elements.
-example: Source: Github (linked)

-Punctuate outside of links.
+Punctuate outside of links - e.g., "We explain our approach in more depth ["here"](https://learn.microsoft.com/en-us/style-guide/top-10-tips-style-voice)."

-  EXAMPLES..
 </section>

 ---